kaushaljadhav512/moveit_cartesian/README.md

 Launch rviz, move_it and ros2_conrol with "ros2 launch lifted_arm_config demo.launch.py"

+The modified ur10e urdf is contained in moveit_resources/lifted_arm_config/config

 In a separate terminal, run "ros2 run cartesian_motion cartesian_planner"

 This will launch the planning and executor node.